cpq/embedded-network-programming-guide/README.md

 the MCU/MPU list selection in the bottom right corner to a single row.
 Click on the row at the bottom right, then click on the Next button
 **Step 3.** In the project name field, type any name, click Finish.
-Answer "yes" if a popup dialog appears
+Answer "yes" if a pop-up dialog appears
 **Step 4.** A configuration window appears.
 Click on Clock configuration tab.
 Find a field with a system clock value.
 Type the maximum value, hit enter, answer "yes" on auto-configuration question, wait until configured
-**Step 5.** Switch to Pinout tab, Connectivity, then enable the UART controller and pins (see table above), choose "Asynchronous mode"
+**Step 5.** Switch to the Pinout tab, Connectivity, then enable the UART controller and pins (see table above), choose "Asynchronous mode"
 **Step 6.** Click on Connectivity / ETH, Choose Mode / RMII, verify that the configured pins are like in the table above - if not, change pins